-Starting with the school year 2014-2015 Iowa schools have had a new reimbursement option for the National School Lunch Program: Community Eligibility Provision (CEP).
-CEP schools use data of student numbers that qualify for free meals by direct certification or categorical eligibility instead of income applications.
+Community Eligibility Provision (CEP) schools use data of student numbers that qualify for free meals by direct certification or categorical eligibility instead of income applications.

-CEP 2017 Notification of Qualified SFAs - The LEAs listed on this table qualify or nearly qualify for Community Eligibility Provision based on the Verification Collection Report.
+CEP 2023 Notification of Qualified School Food Authorities (SFAs) - The SFAs listed on this table qualify or nearly qualify for Community Eligibility Provision based on the school-reported data.

 Community Eligibility Guidance - Describes the necessary levels to qualify and how to handle the data gaps created without Meal Eligibility applications.

-Household Survey Templates - Here are several examples of documents that can be provided to families to gather the economic data needed for non-food service programs in the district.
+Household Survey Templates - The following are examples of documents that can be provided to families to gather the economic data needed for non-food service programs in the district.

 Household Survey Evaluation Key - This chart is not for distribution but allows the LEA staff person processing the returned surveys into a full waiver and partial waiver categories for non-food service program and reporting use.

 Parent Letter - Example of letter sent to parents at registration time describing the change in application/survey.